GoogleCloudPlatform/cloud-sql-python-connector/README.md

 **Note for SQL Server users**: If your SQL Server instance requires SSL, you need to download the CA certificate for your instance and include `cafile={path to downloaded certificate}` and `validate_host=False`.
 This is a workaround for a [known issue](https://issuetracker.google.com/184867147).

 ### Specifying Public or Private IP
 The Cloud SQL Connector for Python can be used to connect to Cloud SQL instances using both public and private IP addresses.
 To specify which IP address to use to connect, set the `ip_type` keyword argument Possible values are `IPTypes.PUBLIC` and `IPTypes.PRIVATE`.
 Example:
 ```
 connector.connect(
     "project:region:instance",
     "pymysql",
     ip_types=IPTypes.PRIVATE # Prefer private IP
 ... insert other kwargs ...
 )
 ```

 Note: If specifying Private IP, your application must already be in the same VPC network as your Cloud SQL Instance.

 ### IAM Authentication
-Connections using [IAM database authentication](https://cloud.google.com/sql/docs/postgres/iam-logins) are supported when using the PostgreSQL driver.
+Connections using [IAM database authentication](https://cloud.google.com/sql/docs/postgres/iam-logins) are supported when using the Postgres driver.
 This feature is unsupported for other drivers.
 First, make sure to [configure your Cloud SQL Instance to allow IAM authentication](https://cloud.google.com/sql/docs/postgres/create-edit-iam-instances#configure-iam-db-instance) and [add an IAM database user](https://cloud.google.com/sql/docs/postgres/create-manage-iam-users#creating-a-database-user).
 Now, you can connect using user or service account credentials instead of a password.
 In the call to connect, set the `enable_iam_auth` keyword argument to true and `user` to the email address associated with your IAM user.
 Example:
 ```